 Prior to transition, we can help you establish if our firm aligns with your professional outlook.
 Then we gather the critical information needed to determine how your transition will be implemented.

-During, our established onboarding process will guide you through the transition paperwork and will provide the necessary training needed to familiarize you with our processes and technology.
+During the transition, our established onboarding process will guide you through the transition paperwork and will provide the necessary training needed to familiarize you with our processes and technology.

 After the transition, our team will continue to support you behind the scenes, alleviating administrative burdens for you by handling the details involved with client management.